 Improvements to the Great River Park will be done in conjunction with Riverfront Recapture and will include repairs and improved access to and within the park, particularly for disabled visitors:

-• Improved ADA access to boat launch and fishing pier
+• Improved ADA access to the boat launch and fishing pier

 • New LED lighting and signage in and around the park